nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 The MySQL or MariaDB databases are the recommended database engines.

 .. tip:: Not all versions of every supported database are recommended.
-Please review the Nextcloud :ref:`system_requirements`
+Please review the Nextcloud :doc:`system_requirements`

 Requirements
 ------------

 * Decide whether you wish to use MySQL / MariaDB, PostgreSQL, or Oracle as your database
-* Pick a recommendeded version of your database by checking the Nextcloud :ref:`system_requirements`
+* Pick a recommendeded version of your database by checking the Nextcloud :doc:`system_requirements`
 * Install and set up the chosen database server software (and preferrred version) before deploying Nextcloud Server

 .. note:: The steps for configuring a third party database are beyond the